funkybooboo/civilization_simulation/README.md

 development) and `example.prod_settings.yaml` (the settings used during production).
 Before running the program, change these file names to `dev_settings.yaml` and `prod_settings.yaml`.

-Then, to run the simulation, run `python3 src/main.py`.
+Then, to run the simulation, run `PYTHONPATH=$(pwd) python3 src/main.py`.
 The simulation will take some time to complete.
 You will get the simulation results plotted as output of the program.

 ## Code Structure